FREQUENTLY ASKED QUESTIONS

 What kind of alternative energy options does the Hub handle?

-The Hub does not currently handle wind turbines.
+The Hub does not currently handle power generated from wind turbines.

 What kind of batteries does the Hub use?

 The Hub currently uses Advanced Lead Acid batteries.